hraberg/foil/README.md

 one can consciously choose to target writing code in this set for certain use cases.

+## Reflections After Second Week

+Foil has mainly grown and gotten more features and the core has been split out to a `.hpp` file written in Foil.
+Many new (and improved) macros and functions.
+Some support for atoms and smart pointers.

+But the details of this can be seen in the code and in the git history.
+Let's instead reflect on the initial points set out at day one, as Foil has somewhat drifted into something more concrete.

+### Layered Design.
+#### Small Core.
+(Scheme, Shen, C)

+The core is small, and so is the compiler.
+But most of it's not currently reusable in any real sense, as there's a lot of things that tie both to C++ at the moment.
+The compiler still just walks the Lisp code and generates C++ directly without any intermediate passes or representation.

+### Gradual Regions -> GC.
+(Rust, Ada)
+#### Memory Safety.

+Foil embraces normal C++ RIAA and by default creates all data on the stack.
+Smart pointers can be used to create data on the heap.
+Raw pointer and array access is possible.
+So this area is still very basic.

+I'm considering to introduce `unsafe` blocks, and disallow (explicit) pointer and array access outside it (and potentially also interop).
+Foil doesn't support `nil` directly, but functions may still return `nullptr` during interop and some functions are inherently unsafe, like `front` on an empty vector for example.

+There's an example of `first-opt` which uses `std::optional`, but going down this route is quite intrusive, but would move the language closer to OCaml or Rust.
+Pattern matching then becomes if not needed, at least desirable.

+### Gradual Static -> Dynamic Typing.
+(Clojure, Typescript)
+#### Hindley-Milner Type Inference (OCaml, Rust, Typescript)

+Currently this is all done via `auto` type deduction and templates.
+Many places require explicit types, especially when it comes to collection element types.
+Templates make the compilation slower, but in overall this area works quite well.

+C++ has quite confusing (or elaborate) reference, move and copy semantics, so it's bound to have some issues currently.
+By default local variables are created as by value and function template parameters as by reference, this is a bit ad-hoc.

+### Easy C (or host) Interop.
+(C, Rust, Graal)
+#### Predictable Performance.
+#### SIMD Intrinsics.
+#### Safe libc Wrapper.

+As Foil compiles directly to C++, all this is potentially alreaday there.
+There's no safe wrappers yet, and performance isn't necessarily predicable or tuned.
+Foil has a `$code` macro the allows to splice in verbal host (C++) code into the generated output.

+### Lisp Syntax.
+(Clojure, Scheme)
+#### Standard library inspired by Clojure / Scheme R7RS + libc.
+#### Macros.
+#### REPL: Preferable but Not Key.

+Apart from REPL all this is true, but macros still have to be written using Clojure. `foil.core` is inspired by `clojure.core` and is a superset of a subset.
+For a while I aimed to keep it R7RS inspired as well, but decided to stick mainly to Clojure as it created too much duplication and confusion in a small language.

+### Gradual Purely Functional -> Systems Programming.
+(Clojure, OCaml, Rust)
+#### Persistent Data Structures.
+#### Eager By Default, Lazy Possible.

+Foil currently only support eager, mutable collections, but it does also support the basic higher order functions expected from functional programming.
+Unlike Clojure, variables can be declared to be mutable by adding `^:mut`.

+### Verified Design by Contract.
+(Ada/SPARK)

+Nothing done here yet.

+### Gradual Systems Programming -> WebAssembly (Rust, Graal)

+Foil still only compiles to C++.

 ## Name

 Unknown to me, turns out there are (at least) a few things called